-The Value Proposition, Brand Strategy and Messaging
+Your Value Proposition, Brand Strategy and Messaging

 “Outstanding Customer Service” doesn’t count.
 EVERYONE says that.

 The Value Proposition is the most important part of the branding process and the part that even seasoned professionals often don’t seem to understand.
 And it’s hard.

 Your business or product name

 The naming process is very personal, but also has a legal aspect to it.
 It’s not as simple as just coming up with a great name, we have to make sure it’s not being used by someone else in your sector – and what is even more difficult – we need to secure the domain name or come up with a compelling and memorable url.

 Your slogan is a one sentence encapsulation of your Value Proposition.
 What you do differently and BETTER than your competition.
 The purpose of your name is so people remember you.
 The purpose of your slogan is to SELL.

-Once you have a name that sticks, your slogan tells people the why: Why they should do business with you.
+Your slogan tells people the why: Why they should do business with you.
 Why they should buy your product.
 Why they should CARE.

 Don’t think that you need a symbol or mascot either.
 Some of the most recognizable brands use just text for their logo.
 This is especially powerful when you have a catchy name.

 This is where it comes together.
 Quality design should be a part of every one of your marketing materials.
-Your website, brochures, stationery, content posted to social networks, emails, etc. should all be designed for maximum aesthetic appeal and this is your guide.
+Your website, deck, brochures, stationery, content posted to social networks, emails, etc. should all be designed for maximum aesthetic appeal and this is your guide.